angree/sf2000-video-player/README.md

   - MP3 (22kHz mono) - smaller files, higher CPU usage
   - **Note**: 44kHz audio is currently disabled due to sync issues

+## How to use automatic batch converter?
+1. Download !CONVERT_no_ffmpeg_Windows.zip
+2. Extract it where you have enough space.
+3. Download ffmpeg.exe and copy it to that folder
+4. Put your source videos in input.
+5. Run "convert_custom.bat" and select your settings.
+Recommended: Xvid + MP3 audio.
+6. When it finishes copy the videos from output_avi_xvid to your memory card - either:
+   a) copy to /VIDEOS/ if you want to load them manually from the interface or
+   b) copy them to /ROMS/a0_player/ and run make-romlist.bat from the main directory of the card, if you want them visible in ROMS on the console.

 ### Recommended Settings

 - **Optimal format**: 320x240 @ 15 fps